-- Artificial limbs and accessories; - One pair of glasses or contact lenses used after surgical removal of the lens(es) of the eyes; - Breast prosthesis (whether internal or external) after a mastectomy, as required by the Women's Health and Cancer Rights Act. - Colostomy and other ostomy (surgical construction of an artificial opening) supplies directly related to ostomy care. - Restoration prosthesis (composite facial prosthesis). - Cochlear implants. - Wigs needed after cancer treatment, limited to the maximum shown in the "Schedule of Benefits".
+- Artificial limbs and accessories; - One pair of glasses or contact lenses used after surgical removal of the lens(es) of the eyes; - Breast prosthesis (whether internal or external) after a mastectomy, as required by the Women's Health and Cancer Rights Act. - Colostomy and other ostomy (surgical construction of an artificial opening) supplies directly related to ostomy care. - Restoration prosthesis (composite facial prosthesis). - Cochlear implants. - Wigs needed after cancer treatment.
+Please see the Schedule of Benefits for any limit that may apply.